django-helpdesk/django-helpdesk/demo/README.rst

 *NOTE ON DJANGO VERISON*

-The demo project was configured with Django 2.x in mind.
+The demo project was configured with Django 2.2+ in mind.
+Django 3.2 LTS is highly recommended.
 Django 1.11 is NOT supported.

 *NOTE ON ATTACHMENTS*